savonet/book/workflow.md

 ```

 where the second line specifies the file those should be written to.
 A typical
-log line looks like this:
+log entry looks like this:

 ```
 2021/04/26 09:18:46 [request.dynamic_65:3] Prepared "test.mp3" (RID 0).